Positive non-interventionism: Similar philosophies

-While John Tsang Chun-wah wasn't a positive non-interventionist, he followed a fiscal conservative philosophy.
-However he also embraced some social welfare programs.
-Henry Tang supports free markets and a small government similar to Tsang's "Big Market, Small Government", however Tang's practice welfare maeasures aren't really known.
-It should be noted though that dozens of people aired their grievances to Henry Tang Ying-yen over the funding cuts to welfare services made over the past couple of years.
-However, later he claimed that some policies aimed for welfare, even when lawmakers were critical of this, after year's Tang promised higher rent for elders.
-Times before he praised after all social enterprises. also he promised more family-related reforms. and romised more social welfare for social workers.
+While John Tsang Chun-wah wasn't a positive non-interventionist, he followed a fiscal conservative philosophy while embracing some social welfare programs.
+During his term as Chief Executive of Hong Kong, Henry Tang supported free markets and a small government similar to Donald Tsang's "Big Market, Small Government" program.
+Dozens of people aired their grievances to Henry Tang over the funding cuts to welfare services made over the past couple of years.
+However, later he claimed that some policies aimed for welfare, even when lawmakers were critical of this, after year's Henry Tang promised higher rent for elders.
+Times before he praised after all social enterprises. also he promised more family-related reforms. and promised more social welfare for social workers.
 The practice things Tang did make Tang's philosophy closer to positive non-interventionism.
 Tang openly embraces capitalism and also admires the US President Calvin Coolidge.